simonljohannesson/iv1201-arch-project/README.md

 * Bootstrap see earlier decision.
 * Jest, testing library that comes package with Vue during setup hence works good with Vue.

+### 2022-02-10 Vue project structuring
+Conforming to Vue project structuring help both new developers starting on the project and keep a good seperation in the code.

 ### 2022-02-14 RestAPI naming convention should follow this [guide](https://restfulapi.net/resource-naming/).

 ### 2022-02-14 Keep `/applicants` and `/recruiters` endpoints under `/users` endpoint